Collagen and retinol seem to be added to just about every skincare product nowadays.

 - Tazarotene – Second most suggested by a dermatologist

 When in doubt start with the weakest and work your way up to the strongest.

 Yes, but not pertaining to skin appearance.
 Collagen comes in types 1, 2, and 3.
 Type 1 deals with the appearance of the skin, type 2 deals with protein in cartilage and connective tissue, and type 3 deals with collagen found in the intestines, muscles, blood vessels, and the uterus.

 Applying Retinol + Collagen

 Retinol is going to come in cream or lotion form.
 Collagen can come in a few different types and can be ingested, injected, or applied topically.
-There is NO scientific evidence supporting the benefits of collagen when applied topically, but there is scientific evidence that shows positive results when it is ingested or injected.
+There is NO scientific evidence supporting the benefits of collagen when applied topically, but scientific evidence shows positive results when it is ingested or injected.

 When should you start using anti-aging products like retinol & collagen?

 Something to keep in mind: Your skin will go through an adjustment period when using retinol.
-If you want the adjustment period to be less noticable then start with the weakest form of retinol and work your way up.
+If you want the adjustment period to be less noticeable, start with the weakest form of retinol and work your way up.
 If you start to have an adverse reaction it is a sign your body can’t handle that strength and it is suggested you go back down to the previous retinoid level.